Esri/arcgis-maps-sdk-unity-samples/samples_project/Assets/SampleViewer/Samples/LineOfSight/readme.md

-# Check line of sight
+# Determine the visibility for a line of sight

 Show a line of sight between two objects.
 Check if the line of sight is obstructed by the ArcGIS 3D object scene layer.